glendahorusi/data-analytics-portfolio/README.md

-# Hi, I'm Glenda 👋
+# Hi, I'm Glenda Ho👋

 🎓 Final-year Data Science & Business Analytics undergraduate at the University of London.